HUD’s FY2025 Continuum of Care Program Competition

 • Joint TH-RR (6% of FY2024 funding)

-• Supportive Services Only (SSO) (5% of FY2024 funding): Services that are not provided in conjunction with housing.
+• Supportive Services Only (SSO) (5% of FY2024 funding): Services not provided in conjunction with housing.
 Starting in FY2012, new SSO projects have only been available for coordinated entry/assessment, a system of intake and referral.

 CoC Competition Prior to FY2025

-Starting with the FY2012 NOFO, through FY2024, HUD divided the CoC competition into two funding tiers in order to prioritize renewal grant funding:
+Starting with the FY2012 NOFO through FY2024, HUD divided the CoC competition into two funding tiers in order to prioritize renewal grant funding:

-• Tier 2: CoCs compete for their remaining ARD plus an amount of funding that is potentially available for new projects.
+• Tier 2: CoCs compete for their remaining ARD plus an amount of funding potentially available for new projects.
 Due to limited funds, only the highest scoring CoCs generally receive funding for new projects.

-Withdrawn FY2025 NOFO and Differences from Previous Years
+FY2025 NOFOs and Differences from Previous Years